ngjunkang/MouseHunt/SettingUp.md

     3. `MH_TRAP_CHECK` = your trap check timing (0, 15, 30, 45)
     4. `CAPTCHA_URL` = your Captcha API URL or someone's URL

-2. Under Buildpacks, ensure that you have the `heroku/python` buildpack, else add the official python buildpack.
+2. On the same page, under Buildpacks, ensure that you have the `heroku/python` buildpack, else add the official python buildpack.

-3. Push the code to Heroku using the following command (heroku-bot is one of the branches in this repository, and we are pushing to master branch of the Heroku repository),
+3. Using shell application, push the code to Heroku using the following command (heroku-bot is one of the branches in this repository, and we are pushing to master branch of the Heroku repository),

 ```
 git push heroku heroku-bot:master